Meet The Media

 Coverage: Article in The York Press

-“I was so excited to attend the first ever Meet the Media back in March this year - and it did not disappoint!
+“I was so excited to attend the first ever Meet the Media - and it did not disappoint!

 Yorkshire fashion designer, Isabelle Randall